3. Oracle Ensemble

 Section titled “The Oracle node”Adding ensemble_n=3 and merge_fn="merge_claims" to @node tells the compiler to run this node 3 times in parallel, then merge the results:

-from neograph import node, register_scripted
+from neograph import node

-@node(output=Claims, ensemble_n=3, merge_fn="merge_claims")def decompose() -> Claims: with _gen_counter_lock: idx = _gen_counter[0] % len(_perspectives) _gen_counter[0] += 1 return Claims(items=_perspectives[idx])Each parallel instance calls the same function.
+@node(outputs=Claims, ensemble_n=3, merge_fn="merge_claims")def decompose() -> Claims: with _gen_counter_lock: idx = _gen_counter[0] % len(_perspectives) _gen_counter[0] += 1 return Claims(items=_perspectives[idx])Each parallel instance calls the same function.
 A thread-safe counter rotates through perspectives so each generator returns different claims.

 The merge function